conda/conda/docs/source/user-guide/cheatsheet.rst

 The conda cheatsheet contains the most important information about using conda, such as basic commands for creating and managing environments, installing packages, and importing and exporting environments.

-See the :download:`conda cheatsheet <cheatsheets/conda-cheatsheet.pdf>` PDF (3 MB) for a downloadable, single-page version.
+See the :download:`conda cheatsheet <conda-cheatsheet.pdf>` PDF (3 MB) for a downloadable, single-page version.

 Quickstart
 ==========